AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/call-webhook.md

 >
 >**Deep Dive**
 >
->Learn about the many fascinating things that&nbsp; [Webhooks](http://developers.marketo.com/documentation/webhooks/)&nbsp;can do for you.
+>Learn about the many fascinating things that  [Webhooks](http://developers.marketo.com/documentation/webhooks/) can do for you.

 ## Usage {#usage}